martinring/thesis/src/3-Self-Verification.md

 system can still operate safely even though some functionality is missing.
 Furthermore, the manufacturer is informed about the failed configuration, and can use this information to take appropriate measures.

+## Discussion

+The results obtained by the conducted cases studies summarized above clearly show the promises of the proposed verification methodology.
+However, some obvious ramifications have to be discussed when evaluating the general applicability of this methodology.

+The proposed methodology obviously requires the system to be equipped with on-board verification tools to conduct the verification tasks.
+Since the considered systems are substantially less powerful than usual desktop systems or verification servers, this requires lightweight but still efficient versions of those tools.
+Here, recent developments on lightweight methods [@Bornebusch2017TowardsLS;@DBLP:series/lncs/BalintS16] as well as endeavours towards efficient hardware solvers [@DBLP:conf/dsd/IvanA13;@dfki9553] provide promising platforms for this purpose.
+Besides, it should be noted that the proposed verification methodology yields an exponential reduction in the search space, so even less powerful verification tools might be able to cope.
+Our evaluation results corroborate this assumption.

+Besides that, the obvious question is what happens if the verification after deployment fails, and the deployed system turns out to be erroneous?
+This would be rather unfortunate, but we still believe that conducting verification after deployment has its value.
+First, note that this is a strict improvement over the existing situation, where the error would not have been detected at all, while verification after deployment at least shows its existence.
+This gives vendors the possibility to react (e.g. by calling the system back, issuing software patches or hardware fixes).
+Second, verification failure does not necessarily indicate an erroneous system; it may equally indicate that the configuration variables are instantiated with erroneous values.
+In this case, the system may just pause until it is re-configured with allowed values, in this way guaranteeing correct functionality.

+Our approach differs from *runtime verification*, which is concerned with "checking whether a *run* of a system under scrutiny satisfies or violates a given correctness property" [@Leucker:2009].
+The central notion of runtime verification is the trace (or run) of a system, and central questions are how to derive monitors checking a concrete run against an abstract specification.
+The logics employed are typically temporal or modal logics.
+In our work, we are not concerned with monitoring the system at all, we instead *specialize* given variables in an abstract specifications if they do not change often.

 ## Conclusion